Check-ins

 Skip the vague "how are we doing" talk.
 These questions help couples surface what is tender, missing, or working.

-- Where have you felt close to me lately, and where have you felt far?
+- Where have you felt close to me lately?

 - What did I do recently that helped you feel supported?